2014 Study of the United States Institutes for Secondary School Educators and Scholars

 International and domestic travel, health insurance, housing, and a living stipend in the United States will be covered for all fellows.
 All fellows will travel to the United States in an unaccompanied status.

-Mid-career, typically between the ages of 30-50, highly-motivated and experienced professionals from institutions of higher education; should have graduate degrees and have substantial knowledge of the thematic area of the Institute; Little or no prior experience in the United States; seeking to introduce aspects of U.S. studies into its curricula, to develop new courses in the subject of the institute, to enhance and update existing courses on the United States, or to offer specialized seminars/workshops for professionals in U.S. studies areas related to the program theme.
+- Seeking to introduce aspects of U.S. studies into their institutions’ curricula, to develop new courses in the subject of the institute, to enhance and update existing courses on the United States, or to offer specialized seminars/workshops for professionals in U.S. studies areas related to the program theme.

 - Participation in the program is contingent upon the applicant qualifying for a J-1 visa to the U.S.